CharleyAnna/COMP1_2014/TaskSheet1Questions.md

 *`Main Program

 3.How do you convert a string in the format DD/MM/YY (e.g. 14/08/93) to a date type in Python?
-You can convert using `
+You can convert from string to date type using `datetime.strptime()`